osamanazar47/alx-higher_level_programming/0x10-python-network_0/README.md

   3. cURL only methods:-
     a Bash script that takes in a URL and displays all HTTP methods the server will accept.

+  4. cURL headers:-
+    a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response